Washington Evening Journal

 Southeast Iowa Union offers audio versions of articles using Instaread.
 Some words may be mispronounced.

-Golden Hawks quarterback Brooks Weber nearly found a response when he launched a pass to Carson Humphrey in the back of the end zone after Van Meter tied the game at 21.
-Humphrey attempted to make a contested catch over a Bulldogs defender, but the referee near the play ruled the pass incomplete after Humphrey crashed to the ground.
+The Golden Hawks had an opportunity to reclaim the lead after Van Meter tied the game at 21.
+Junior quarterback Brooks Weber launched a pass to Carson Humphrey in the back of the end zone.
+Humphrey attempted to make a contested catch over a Bulldogs defender, but a referee near the play ruled that Humphrey didn’t hang onto the ball as he crashed to the ground.

 However, the Golden Hawks couldn’t cash in the takeaway or rediscover their offensive groove after a strong first half.
-The Bulldogs stopped the run and Weber wasn’t able to connect on a late-game deep shot.
-Van Meter put the nail in the coffin by way of a 15-yard run by Christian Williams with 1:32 left and picked off Weber on Mid-Praire’s next drive.
+Mid-Prairie was held to just 57 yards rushing and Weber was sacked four times.
+Van Meter sealed the win with a 15-yard touchdown run by Christian Williams with 1:32 left before intercepting Weber on Mid-Prairie’s final drive.

-Weber did complete a pair of touchdown passes in the first half to build Mid-Prairie’s early lead.
-He found Kendrick Kos on a 23-yard touchdown to make it 21-7 in the second quarter, and hit Kaden Kos on a seven-yard pass to give Mid-Prairie a 14-0 lead in the first.
+Despite the loss, Mid-Prairie showed in the first half why it will continue to remain at near the top of Class 2A.
+Weber completed two touchdown passes to build Mid-Prairie’s early lead.
+He found Kendrick Kos with a 23-yard touchdown to make it 21-7 in the second quarter and hit senior Kaden Kos with a seven-yard pass to give Mid-Prairie a 14-0 lead in the first.

-The Golden Hawks second score was set up after a high snap on a Van Meter punt attempt that give Mid-Prairie the ball on Van Meter’s 17-yard line.
-The Bulldogs didn’t reach Mid-Prairie territory on offense until there were 11 seconds left in the first quarter.
+The Golden Hawks’ second touchdown was set up after a high snap on a Van Meter punt attempt gave Mid-Prairie the ball on Van Meter’s 18-yard line.
+The Bulldogs didn’t advance into Mid-Prairie territory until there were 11 seconds left in the first quarter.

 Daily Newsletters